NatashaRodic/mastermind/README.md

    2. (checkCombination()) After the player's input, compare the player's combination with the winning combination:
       1. If the guess matches the winning combination, display the win message, and end the game.
       2. If the guess does not match, generate the feedback board based on the guess:
-         - Count the number of correct colors in the correct position (Black pins).
+         - Count the number of correct colors in the correct position (red pins).
          - Count the number of correct colors only (white pins).
          - If no match, return null.
          - Display pins with colors on the feedback board.